pkivolowitz/CSC4730-Fall-2023/projects/p3/mlfq.md

 The currently running task has completed its quantum.
 Adjust your bookkeeping.
 The scheduler needs to run again.

+In a real system, this would happen when a process has consumed 10ms of CPU time.
+Another process would be given a turn.

 ```text
 Job: C scheduled.
 ```